grafana/xk6-browser/ROADMAP.md

 - **Feature parity with Playwright and Puppeteer.**<br>
-  Currently our functionality is limited compared to more mature projects like Playwright and Puppeteer.
+  Currently, our functionality is limited compared to more mature projects like Playwright and Puppeteer.
 We plan to expand this gradually and reach or exceed the features offered by other browser automation tools.

   *How will we achieve this?*<br>
   By prioritizing new features to add based on API importance and user feedback.
-After the short-term stability improvements are done, our main focus will be to add more missing features and close the feature gap we currently have.
+After the short-term stability improvements are made, our main focus will be to add more missing features and close the current feature gap.

   *Definition of Done*<br>
-  When all of the functionality found in other tools is implemented in xk6-browser.
+  When we implement all of the functionality found in other tools that makes sense for xk6-browser.
+This is intentionally vague at the moment, and we'll refine it as we make progress.

-- **Merge extension into k6 core.**<br>
+- **Merge the extension into the main k6 repository.**<br>
-  k6 and Grafana consider browser testing to be another strategy under the testing umbrella, along with performance, contract and other types of testing modern web applications benefit from.
-As such, the scope of the k6 tool will expand to include functional/E2E testing using browser automation, with the ultimate goal of merging the xk6-browser extension into the main k6 repository as a core module.
+  k6 and Grafana consider browser testing to be another strategy under the testing umbrella, along with performance, contract, and other types of testing modern web applications benefit from.
+As such, the scope of the k6 tool will expand to include functional/E2E testing using browser automation, with the ultimate goal of merging the xk6-browser extension into the main k6 repository as a core JS module.

   *How will we achieve this?*<br>
-  Once the extension is stable, feature complete, and widely used in k6 Cloud, we will create a PR to the main k6 repository with the extension code.
-The standalone xk6-browser repository will be deprecated, and users will be pointed to use the main k6 binary instead.
+  Once the extension is stable, feature-complete, and widely used in k6 Cloud, we will create a PR to the main k6 repository with the extension code.
+Then we will deprecate the standalone xk6-browser repository, and point users to use the main k6 binary instead.

-  This will be minor a breaking change, as scripts will have to import `k6/browser` instead of `k6/x/browser` and CI jobs will need to change, but the functionality should remain the same.
+  This will be a minor breaking change, as scripts will have to import `k6/browser` instead of `k6/x/browser`, and CI jobs will need to change, but the functionality should remain the same.

   *Definition of Done*<br>
-  Once the extension has been merged into k6 core.
+  Once the extension has been merged into the k6 repository.

-- **Optimize the k6 Cloud deployment and remove Beta status.**<br>
+- **Optimize the k6 Cloud deployment and remove the Beta status.**<br>
-  At this point browser testing should be a well tested feature in k6 Cloud, and work should be done to optimize the deployment.
+  At this point, browser testing should be a well-tested feature in k6 Cloud, and work should be done to optimize the deployment.

   *How will we achieve this?*<br>
-  By making changes to optimize test startup times and reduce operation costs.
+  By making changes to optimize test startup times and reduce operating costs.
 An example could be to use browser pools that are reused between test runs.

   *Definition of Done*<br>
   Difficult to gauge, but whenever we feel comfortable about removing the Beta label.
 Both browser testing and support for it in k6 Cloud should be considered feature complete, and regular maintenance and improvements should follow.